carpentries/instructor-training/episodes/03-terms.md

   <li value="1">Some people are just born to program.</li>
 </ol>

-The last of these --- the idea that there is a "geek gene" --- is as pervasive as it is damaging.
+The last of these---the idea that there is a "geek gene"---is as pervasive as it is damaging.
 Elizabeth Patitsas and others have shown that, contrary to a widely-held belief,
 [grades in computing classes are *not* bimodal][patitsas-bimodal],